Lloyd Monserratt: Community action

 Believing in the concept of direct action, Monserratt was known for working tirelessly as a community builder.
 He created the Parents Institute while Chief of Staff to LAUSD Board Member Vicki Castro, and Los Angeles' "Bulky Item drop off centers."
 He once said, "I believe in public service.
 It helps ground my principles and organize how I live my life.

 He had already become a legend, at the age of 36, throughout the greater Eastside of the city of Los Angeles and throughout the Latino community statewide," said Council President Alex Padilla.
 "I don't think he had an equal."

 "He was a tremendous leader and motivator of people," said David Hoffman, who was USAC president during the 1988 election and was a close friend of Monserratt.
 When Hispanic students were criticized for waving Mexican flags during demonstrations in Los Angeles in 1994, Monserratt responded to the controversy by saying that it was "a symbolic clinging to self-pride".

 Death

 Monserratt was serving as chief-of-staff for Los Angeles City Councilmember Nick Pacheco at the time of his death.
 His death sent a shock through the California Democratic circles.
-His fiancee said that he died of medical errors and undetected infection three days after an elective surgery.
+His fiancée said that he died of medical errors and undetected infection three days after an elective surgery.

-Monserratt's fiancee said that his surgeon had a record of substance abuse and other major mistakes.
+Monserratt's fiancée said that his surgeon had a record of substance abuse and other major mistakes.
 This led his friends and family to start a campaign to create more physician accountability and transparency.
 In 2008, SB-1441 Healing arts practitioners: substance abuse was signed into law.